 I went inside to have a look, I had heard a lot about Khukuri’s back in the states, read a lot about the bravery of the Gurkhas and about the Khukuri itself but never seen a live one!
 I went inside the shop and was amazed by the diversity of Khukuri that were on display.
 I had thought that Khukuri, as I had seen in photos, a traditional one!
-But I learned that there are various types of Khukuris which are beautifully and elegantly handcrafted by a family of a sword smiths who have been making Khukuri for centuries!
+But I learned that there are various types of Khukuris which are beautifully and elegantly handcrafted by a family of swordsmiths who has been making Khukuri for centuries!
 The shop keeper was very friendly and he told me all about the khukuri that there is to know.
-He ordered a cup of coffee and started tell me about the history of Gurkha’s, Khukuri’s and how the Khukuri is made.
+He ordered a cup of coffee and started telling me about the history of Gurkha’s, Khukuri’s, and how the Khukuri is made.
 I was overwhelmed by learning about all those things that he taught me.

 History about Gurkha Kukri

 According to him, the Khukuri might have originated or adapted from early blades used by Alexander’s army which was called Kopis.
-It was adapted in the India during his visit, later on a Saint Named Gorakhnath gave the Khukuri to his displace named Bappa Rawal who happened to conquer a village in Nepal, now famous by the name of Gorkha.
-Then the Disciples of Gorakhnath started to live in the village and hence it was called Gorakha and the inhabitants Gurkhas.
+It was adopted in India during his visit, later on, a Saint Named Gorakhnath gave the Khukuri to his displace named Bappa Rawal who happened to conquer a village in Nepal, now famous by the name of Gorkha.
+Then the Disciples of Gorakhnath started to live in the village and hence it was called Gorkha and the inhabitants Gurkhas.
 The Khukuri and Gurkha’s came into light during the Anglo war, where scores of British tried to attack Nepali land and failed at the hands of brave Gurkha who’d rather die than face defeat.
-After that display of bravery the British started to recruit Gurkhas to serve for the British army.
+After that display of bravery, the British started to recruit Gurkhas to serve for the British army.
 And the legacy of Khukuri lives on.